 1. Mix breast milk and formula together in one bottle

 CON: If your baby doesn’t finish the bottle, it will have to be thrown out an hour after he starts drinking it.
-(Breast milk-only bottles can be kept for the next feeding; formula bottles must be discarded an hour after the feeding begins.)
+(Breast milk-only bottles can be kept for two hours after the end of a feeding, while formula bottles must be discarded an hour after the feeding begins.)
 Throwing away breast milk – especially when you are supplementing – is painful!

 2. Start baby with a breast milk bottle and follow with a formula “chaser”

 With this option, you give your baby all of the milk that you have available for the feeding, and then offer him formula after the breast milk bottle if he is still hungry.

 PRO: No throwing away breast milk!
-Also – if it is important to you to minimize formula, with this option, you are only giving your baby the amount of formula that you absolutely have to.
+Also – if it is important to you to minimize formula, with this option, you are only giving your baby the amount of formula that you have to.

 CON: You have to prepare and wash two bottles.
 Also, if your baby doesn’t like the taste of formula, he might refuse the second bottle and still be slightly hungry and cranky.